-Downtown Charlottetown is replete with charming red brick buildings that speak to its storied history.
-Chief amongst these is the Rodd Charlottetown, which has been hosting and charming visitors to the city since it first opened its doors in 1931.
-But there’s more to the Rodd than a pretty facade - from a fascinating history to exceptional hospitality and guest perks that’ll make you swoon.
+Downtown Charlottetown is replete with charming red brick buildings that speak to its storied history and chief amongst these is the Rodd Charlottetown, which has been hosting and charming visitors to the city since it first opened its doors in 1931.
+But there’s more to the Rodd than a pretty facade – from a fascinating history to exceptional hospitality to guest perks that’ll make you swoon.
 Read on for the inside scoop on Charlottetown’s oldest hotel.

 The first Rodd property was founded in 1935 by newlyweds, Wally and Sally Rodd, who decided to take advantage of the growing number of visitors arriving on the Island by building cottages on their farm property.
-They quickly discovered their love for the hospitality industry overshone their love for farming.
-The rest, as they say, is history, though a few important highlights between then and now deserve notation.
+They quickly discovered their love for the hospitality industry overshone their love for farming and the rest, as they say, is history, though a few important highlights between then and now deserve notation.

 Though it often loses the limelight to lunch and dinner, a mouthwatering breakfast can make or break your holiday (slight exaggeration, but not by much).
-After all, it’s the first encounter you have with the world upon awakening and the best source of energy to sustain you throughout your day.
-Luckily for you, Chambers Restaurant at the Rodd Charlottetown pulls out all the stops to deliver sumptuous breakfast options that’ll fill you up for the adventures that await.
+After all, it’s the first encounter you have with the world each day and best source of energy to sustain you throughout the day.
+Luckily for you, Chambers Restaurant at the Rodd Charlottetown pulls out all the stops to deliver sumptuous breakfast options that’ll fill you up for the adventures that await

 Fancy a sleep-in?
 No worries, with breakfast served until 11am, you can stay cozy under the covers and enjoy breakfast al fresco on Chambers’ peaceful, sun-filled dining patio.
 And families rejoice – from May 1 to October 31, kids eat free while staying at the hotel!
 Of course you don’t need to be a hotel guest to enjoy Chambers Restaurant – open 7 days a week for breakfast, lunch and dinner, it’s a great option for both visitors and locals in search of fresh, Island-inspired eats for the whole family.